Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Conclusions

 \section{Conclusions}

 In this work, we explore the DESI DR1 catalogue to find stellar members in the Local Group dwarf galaxies.
 We cross-match DESI data with candidate members list from \citet{Battaglia22} and \citet{Pace22}, which are based on the exquisite Gaia proper motion, on sky position and photometry.
-Together with radial velocities from DESI, we find stellar members in 16 galaxies, including ultra-faint dwarfs, classical dwarf galaxies, and irregular dwarfs (see Table~\ref{tab:members}).
-We also show that the candidate selection algorithms based on Gaia alone are doing a great job in removing foreground contaminations and in finding true stellar members (see Figure~\ref{Fig:selexample} and Table~\ref{tab:members}).
+Together with radial velocities from DESI, we find stellar members in 15 galaxies, including ultra-faint dwarfs, classical dwarf galaxies, and irregular dwarfs (see Table~\ref{tab:members}).
+We also show that the candidate selection algorithms based on Gaia alone are doing a great job in removing foreground contaminations and in finding true stellar members (see Figure~\ref{Fig:selexample} and Table~\ref{tab:members}), as the purity is $\gtrsim96$ percent.
+In addition, we provide new members, that had low probability membership in either \citetalias{Battaglia22} and \citetalias{Pace22}, but have DESI radial velocities in the range of five times the systemic velocity dispersion around the systemic RV values.
+These new members tend to be located in the outskirts of the systems.
+This indicates that Gaia-only based algorithms might miss the members in the extreme peripheries of dwarf galaxies, which can be recovered using spectroscopic information.
+In addition, two stars in the direction of DES~J0225$+$0304 have similar values of radial velocities and proper motions.
+If they are true members of DES~J0225$+$0304, then it leads to the first determination of the systemic radial velocity (RV$_{\rm{sys}}=-150.0\pm7.0$~km~s$^{-1}$).